The books we read in 2022: Central America books, travelogues, and Mexican literature

 This year, just three books with personal travelogues made it to the list.
 While wanting to keep on reading more of these, we focused our reading on Central America.
 Still, we will always love a nice personal story by travellers we can relate to.

-Wild at Heart
+Wild at Heart – Miriam Lancewood

 Miriam Lancewood published her second book Wild at Heart last year, continuing on from her book Woman in Wilderness, recounting her days trekking and living in the New Zealnd mountains.
 In this second book, which we read in 2022, she tells about returning to Europe, finding nature on this peopled continent, and returning to Australia and New Zealand together with her life partner Peter.
 The book is a great reflection about nature, getting older, freedom, and the choices people make.

-Go Discover – The World Might Be Different than You Think
+Go Discover – The World Might Be Different than You Think – Jørn Bjørn Augestad

-We knew Jørn Bjørn Augestad as Vagabjorn on Instagram.
+We alreay knew Jørn Bjørn Augestad as Vagabjorn on Instagram.
 His stories are always interesting, and he travels wild and off the beaten track.
 Collecting anecdotes from his travels he compiled Go Discover, his self-published book.
 Fun to read and to browse.

-Jupiter’s Travels
+Jupiter’s Travels – Ted Simon

 11. The World in Half: a story about roots in Panama

 This lovely, though slightly unsettling story tells the tale of Miraflores.
 Miraflores lives in the USA and has never met her father, a man from Panama.
-The book unfolds around her search, a search more revolvong around herself than her father.
+The book unfolds around her search, a search more revolving around herself than her father.
 Set against the backdrop of Panama City it paints a vivid picture of this Central American metropolis.
 Recommended.

 Panama City skyline - Central America books